BlueBrain/Brion/doc/feature/spikeReport.md

-Redesign of the SpikeReport and Spikes container {#spikeReport}
+Redesign of the SpikeReport and Spikes container {#spikereports}
 ============

 The current design of the SpikeReport has several flaws that need to be